-Anatoly Beloglazov will be available for clinics in the United States between April and June.
+Anatoly Beloglazov will be available for clinics in the United States between April 29 thru June 25.
 Please fill out the form below if you are interested in hosting a clinic.
 The clinics will be first come first serve and we will avoid placing clinics near each other geographically.
 Please email firstname.lastname@example.org with any questions.
 Thank you!

 Anatoly Alekseyevich Beloglazov